-As you may know from reading our article Treatment Spotlight: Dialectical Behavioral Therapy (BDT) at Evolve, DBT is all about change.
+As you may know from reading our article Treatment Spotlight: Dialectical Behavior Therapy (DBT) at Evolve, DBT is all about change.
 From emotions to behaviors to modes of thinking, the essence of DBT lies in learning how to transform life-interrupting thoughts, emotions, and actions to life-affirming thoughts, emotions, and actions.
 We take a comprehensive approach to treatment in order to address all aspects of our adolescent’s lives.
-We look at their physical, emotional, social, and spiritual simultaneousy.
+We look at their physical, emotional, social, and spiritual simultaneously.
 That’s why we engage families directly in the therapeutic process as much as possible.
 Family is part of the big picture.
 We can do all the work in the world with a teenager.
 They can make amazing progress while they’re here with us.
 But if the family is not involved in treatment, then the chances of a successful outcome are significantly reduced.

 Because no one lives in a vacuum.

 Every individual grows and matures as part of a group of humans who have a direct impact on their development.
-The actions of any individual member of that group affect the dynamic of the whole group, and the collective norms and behavior of the group affects the actions of individual group members.
+The actions of any individual member of that group affect the dynamic of the whole group, and the collective norms and behavior of the group affect the actions of individual group members.
 This is a basic tenet of Family Systems Theory, which informs our approach to family involvement in our residential DBT programs.

 Here’s another way of expressing the Family Systems concept:

 - Each individual is part of a complex system of relationships, which, for the sake of efficiency, we’ll call a family.

 - The dynamics of the family contribute to the development of the individual.

 - Therefore, the behavioral patterns the individual develops – including substance use or mental health issues – are influenced by the relationship dynamics of the family in which the individual grew up.